 10) What did I do to nourish my spiritual growth (retreat, regular practice, new supportive relationships, etc)?

 11) Was it enough?
 If not, how can I add to that?

 12) What was my take-home lesson from my most intense or powerful experiences in the past 12 months?
 (Everything happens for a reason!)

-Please share your thoughts or responses with our Tribe below.
+I dare you to take one action today based on these reflections.
+Share what you are choosing to do with our Tribe below.
 When you write things down – and share them – they take on even more power.
 If you’re shy, feel free to simply journal or send them to me via email as well.
 I’d really love to hear from you!

 Have fun reflecting on your past year.
 It’s a truly valuable and simple Jedi skill: to actually learn from our past!

 (And if you’re interested in a really awesome way to make 2016 your Best Year Yet, check out LEGENDARY, my 2016 Adventure Mastermind program : 10 Epic months of building confidence and courage, a sense of adventure and finally coming to know your UNIQUE purpose; 2 live Adventure Retreats (one in the mother of all adventure states, Alaska.. and the other in a spiritual and adventure epicentre: Joshua Tree, California).
 You also experience ongoing personal coaching, group training sessions, structure for creating your goals and achieving them, and more.
 All with a small, intimate sisterhood of amazing, supportive women like you;) Learn more about it by clicking here.

 Note: Want to share this article on your blog or eZine?
 Please DO share the freedom junkie love!
 Just be sure to credit my name and add the following blurb: